 Converts thioamides to nitriles, as does Di-n-butyltin oxide, L14491: J .Org.
 Chem., 47, 4594 (1982).

 Reagent for mild, selective non-hydrolytic deprotection of esters: Tetrahedron Lett., 32, 4239 (1991); J. Org.
 Chem., 59, 7259 (1994); Tetrahedron Lett., 36, 3311 (1995).

 Toxic if swallowed.
-Toxic in contact with skin.
+Harmful in contact with skin.
 Causes skin irritation.
 Causes serious eye irritation.
-May damage fertility or the unborn child.
+May cause respiratory irritation.
+May damage fertility.
+Suspected of damaging the unborn child.
+May damage fertility.
+May damage the unborn child.
 Causes damage to organs through prolonged or repeated exposure.